lewisling/3DFamilyTreeFileUtility/README.md

 Expecting that I would need to teach this to some Boy Scouts, I dove in and created and simple car that I drove around my simulated world.
 I then ‘re-created’ one of the ‘retro’ games that ran on the Apple II called Flip-Out.
 It came together pretty quickly, and
-I was very impressed with the physics engine that allows you create your objects and let them interact with each other just they way they would in the real world.
+I was very impressed with the physics engine that allows you create your objects and let them interact with each other just the way they would in the real world.

 Unity has an awesome “Asset Store” modeled after the Apple “App Store”.
 I found a cool “Physics Platform” template – That really